Barunga, Northern Territory: Yothu Yindi song "Treaty"

-"Bob Hawke visited the Territory.
-He went to this gathering in Barunga.
-And this is where he made a statement that there shall be a treaty between black and white Australia.
-Sitting around the camp fire, trying to work out a chord to the guitar, and around that camp fire, I said, "Well, I heard it on the radio.
-And I saw it on the television."
-That should be a catchphrase.
-And that's where 'Treaty' was born".

 The Barunga agreement (2018)

 On 8 June 2018, just before the opening of the Barunga Festival, the Northern Territory Government signed a Memorandum of Understanding (MoU), since known as the Barunga agreement, to begin talks with all four of the Territory's Aboriginal land councils, on the subject of a treaty.
-The agreement, which was drafted after a week of discussions which included about 200 elected members of the land councils, included some guiding principles, including that “Aboriginal people were the prior owners and occupiers of the land, seas and waters that are now called the NT of Australia”.
+The agreement, which was drafted after a week of discussions which included about 200 elected members of the land councils, included some guiding principles, including that "Aboriginal people were the prior owners and occupiers of the land, seas and waters that are now called the NT of Australia".
 The land councils involved are the Northern, Central, Anindilyakwa and Tiwi Land Councils.
-One of the essential elements was seen as truth telling, “Truth telling is critical.
-Unless we understand each other, and understand how we’ve been impacted even by the best intentions of the other side, it’s pretty hard to construct a new relationship”.
+One of the essential elements was seen as truth telling, "Truth telling is critical.
+Unless we understand each other, and understand how we've been impacted even by the best intentions of the other side, it's pretty hard to construct a new relationship".

 The only two surviving senior men of the nine who painted the Barunga statement in 1988, Rirratjingu clan leader Galarrwuy Yunupingu and fellow Yolngu leader Djambawa Marawili, were present on Friday as the treaty agreement was signed.